nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_guide_2.7.rst

         1. Copy the content of the image configuration file :file:`prj.conf` located in the `sysbuild/<image_name>` directory (for example,  :file:`sysbuild/mcuboot`) to the :file:`prj.conf` file located in the :file:`child_image/<image_name>` directory.
         #.
 Copy the content of the board configuration file located in the :file:`sysbuild/<image_name>/boards` directory (for example, :file:`sysbuild/mcuboot/boards/nrf52840dk_nrf52840.conf`) to the board file located in the :file:`child_image/<image_name>/boards` directory.

+      * All Partition Manager configuration files (:file:`pm_static` files) with the suffix ``release`` have been removed from all samples.
+        Those files are now redundant, since the new build system allows using the file without the additional suffix if you use :makevar:`FILE_SUFFIX` and it is available in the project's directory.
+        For example, if you add ``-DFILE_SUFFIX=release`` to the CMake arguments while building an |NCS| Matter sample on the ``nrf52840dk/nrf52840`` target, the file :file:`pm_static_nrf52840dk_nrf52840.yaml` will be used as a fallback.
+        This means that the file :file:`pm_static_nrf52840dk_nrf52840_release.yaml` with the exact same contents is not needed anymore.
+        The :makevar:`CONF_FILE` argument is deprecated, but if you want to keep using it within your project, you need to create the :file:`pm_static_nrf52840dk_nrf52840_release.yaml` file and copy the content of the :file:`pm_static_nrf52840dk_nrf52840.yaml` file to it.

 Libraries
 =========